-This Moroccan Chicken Couscous Buddha Bowl is the perfect lunch.
+This Moroccan Chicken Couscous Salad Bowl is the perfect lunch.
 The chicken is marinated in wonderful moroccan seasoning, whist the sweet tart pomegranate and salty feta round out the dish.

-Served onto of a bed of couscous with plenty of fresh salad and herbs, this moroccan buddha bowl is sure to leave you feeling satisfied.
+Served on top of a bed of couscous with plenty of fresh salad and herbs, this moroccan salad is sure to leave you feeling satisfied.

 I think my gorgeous new blue bowl helped!
 Tell me it helped!!!
 As I am super in love with it!!!
 It is from the same company that supplies Masterchef with all their stunning bowls.
 I could have spent a small fortune on their stunning bowls!

 My other current favourite from them can be seen here in my Mexican Black Rice and Pumpkin Salad Post.
 Aren’t they both just gorgeous?!?!?!

 AND Food that looks beautiful is just the best kind of food.
 Especially when it is healthy and also tastes amazing!!!

 We start with the spices for the chicken breast.
 Don’t be put off by the long list.
 They are all spices that you probably have in your pantry already.